srihareendra/HR-Analytics/run-analytics/run-analytics.md

 ### STEP 1: Installing HR Schema on Autonomous Database

-- Use SQL developer to connect to your already provisioned database with the ADMIN user.
+- Use SQL Developer to connect to your already provisioned database with the ADMIN user.
+The steps to do so can be found [here](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-sql-dev182.html#GUID-14217939-3E8F-4782-BFF2-021199A908FD).

 - Run the following code to create the HR user.